voidwyrm-2/page/readme.md

 ### Prebuilt binaries

-Prebuilt binaries are found in the [releases](https://github.com/voidwyrm-2/npscript/releases/latest).
+Prebuilt binaries can be downloaded from the [releases](https://github.com/voidwyrm-2/npscript/releases/latest).

 ### Compiling locally